charx7/rug-ids-2018/Assignment_5/TA Feedback/readme.txt

 Good Job on Explanation of three standard approaches .
 (16/16)

-Not answered trivial questions (0/20)
+Good trivial questions and answers(20/20)